MFR6340/theenglishextension.org/resources/supplemental resources.md

 **Audio Books**

+  Audio books are a great way to pass the time on a long car ride.
+The reader of the story makes all the difference.
+Here's some suggestions.

  - The Adventures of Huckleberry Finn, Mark Twain.
 Read by Patrick Fraley
  - Winnie the Pooh, by A.A.
 Milne, Read by Peter Dennis The Cricket in Times Square, by George Selden, Read by Tony Shalhoub
- - The
-   Phantom Tollbooth, by Norton Juster, Read by David Hyde Pierce Charlie and the Chocolate Factory/Charlie and the Great Glass Elevator, by Roald Dahl, Read by Eric Idle
+ - The Phantom Tollbooth, by Norton Juster, Read by David Hyde Pierce
+ - Charlie and the Chocolate Factory/Charlie and the Great Glass Elevator, by Roald Dahl, Read by Eric Idle

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjU2MTg1ODQsMTQ1NzUxMjc2Ml19
+eyJoaXN0b3J5IjpbLTIwMzUwNDY4OTAsMTQ1NzUxMjc2Ml19
 -->